perkzen/perkzen/README.md

 - 🎓 Currently pursuing a Master's degree in Informatics
 - 💻 Skilled in Full Stack Development
-- 🤖 Enthusiastic about machine learning engineering
+- 🤖 ML engineering enthusiast
 - 🚀 Quick and effective learner of new technologies
 - 🌱 Always looking for new challenges and opportunities to learn and grow